itemis/itemis-blog/blog.itemis.com.cnl.boilerplate.parent/README.md

 	EntitieCombination:
 		(refs+=[Entities|STRING]+ text+=Text);

-References to entities have the type STRING.
+References to entities have the type `STRING`.
 This allows the referencing of entities with a name consisting of mutliple words.
 For example the System "printing module".

-The core syntax elements of the language are the Requirement rules.
+The core syntax elements of the language are the `Requirement` rules.
 The following rules are the realisation of the boilerplate shown in Figure 1.:

 	Requirement:
 		ConditionalRequirement | UnconditionalRequirement;